Ila-bura/zero-waste-life/README.md

 ![Screenshot of the confirmation message](assets/images/images-readme/confirmation-message.png)

-<p>Once again, for consistency, another bubble message is displayed, this time congratulating the users on signing up to the newsletter.</p>
+<p>Once again, for consistency, another bubble message is displayed, this time congratulating the users on subscribing to the newsletter.</p>

 ![Screenshot of the confirmation bubble](assets/images/images-readme/confirmation-bubble.png)

 ### Footer

 <p>Links to the main social media platforms can be found at the bottom of each page.
-All the links are set to open in a separate tab.
+All the links are set to open in separate tabs.
 Below the social media row, a line was added with the project creator's name.
 By clicking on it, the hyperlink opens the corresponding GitHub account in a separate tab.</p>

 ![Screenshot of the footer](assets/images/images-readme/footer.png)